 - Medical Assistant

 Medical assistants work less with computers and more with patients than other health informatics graduates.
 These assistants may record patient information, measure vitals, prepare samples, schedule appointments, and input patient information into databases.
-The specific duties of this position can vary from one institution to another.

 Bachelor's Degree in Health Informatics

 For lucrative positions with more opportunities for career growth, students should consider earning a bachelor's degree in health informatics.
 These four-year programs cover the same basic information, although specific courses and specialization opportunities may vary.
 Degree-seekers who choose a top online bachelor's program can pursue a variety of career tracks.